capmeth/acid/docsite/docs/docsite/styling.md

 ACID will automatially append the pseudo-class to global level rulesets aa well as any rulesets appearing within a `:global` marker in component scope at build time.
 However, there may be cases where you will need to add the pseudo-class manually ff you see docsite CSS selecting elements inside the render-boxes.

 > Note that because of the way CSS `:not` works, the pseudo-class **must** be appended to selectors that directly define styling declarations.
-This trick **will not** work to block child ruleset declarations if appended to a parent selector.
+This trick **will not** work to block child ruleset declarations when appended to a parent selector.